wbotelhos/sublime-assignment/README.md

 @user    = user
 ```

-2) Press your shortcut keys or follow the menu *Edit > Assignment.
+2) Press your shortcut keys or follow the menu *Tools > Assignment > Assign.

 3) Result:

 ```ruby
 @article, @comment, @user = article, comment, user
 ```

 # Features

-1) You don't need to select all line, just one character of a line you select it all:
+1) You don't need to select all lines, just one character of each line is enough:

 ```ruby
 @article = ar(ticle